siemens-nl-fa/Industrial-Edge-Workshops/s7-Common-Configurator-browse/readme.md

 4. Check if the apps are installed on the "Onboarded IED1"

 ## Step 2: Configure databus & Settings (MQTT)
-We install the databus to let the apps communicate with eachother over MQTT.
+We install the databus to let the apps communicate with eachother over MQTT on the edge device.

 1. Open the management (IEM) > Data Connections and select databus
     * Launch on demoied1